thenexthub/Codira/stdlib/public/Jupyter/README.md

 This will create a tar file containing the full toolchain.
 You can now proceed with the installation instructions from the previous section.

-## (optional) Building LLDB Python3 support without Swift for TensorFlow
+## (optional) Building LLDB Python3 support without Codira for TensorFlow

 Install the Python 3 development headers.
 (For Ubuntu 20.04, `sudo apt-get install libpython3-dev`).